rundeck-plugins/aws-s3-model-source/README.md

 The resource file use this configurations:

+`bucket` : name of the S3 bucket to use

 `file` :  Path on the bucket with the node information.

 `extension` :  File format, can be `xml`,`yaml`or `json`.

 `writable`: Is the resource file writable or not.